shaxulyan-hovhannes/chat-room-frontend/README.md

 ## Run the app

 Then run the app with command npm start
-PS.
+P.S.
 For more details please explore the instructions described under

 <!-- -------------------------------------------------------------------------------------------------------------- -->